WaylonWalker/waylonwalker.com/pages/blog/kedro-incremental-versioned-datasets.md

         )
 ```

-> 🗒️ note that inside of the dict comprehension car is a load funvtion that we need to call.
+> 🗒️ note that inside of the dict comprehension car is a load function that we need to call.

 ## creating nodes with incremental datasets